ayaovi/LuckyDivisor/README.md

 By definition a [*Pure Function*](https://www.sitepoint.com/functional-programming-pure-functions/), is a function that does not induce side effect into the programme flow.
 In other words, given the same input it would also return the same output.
 Because of this wonderfull garantee we would like to write pure functions when and wherever we could.

-As such everything is done through [*pull requests*](https://help.github.com/articles/creating-a-pull-request/).
+As a consequence of all of the above, everything is done through [*pull requests*](https://help.github.com/articles/creating-a-pull-request/).

 Again, we are more than happy to have you collaborate with us.
 As such, you have our gratitude in advance.